 Awarded to the senior with the most outstanding record in drama, based on dramatic activities and production, as determined by the Upper School drama instructor.

-Senior World Language Awards: Yujia Huang (French), Katarina Stanley (Spanish), Olivia Kowalsky (Mandarin)
+Senior World Language Awards: Angela Cabrera (French), Zara Hashmi (Spanish), Ximena Zuleta (Mandarin)

 Gold plaques are awarded to the seniors with the highest cumulative academic averages in each world language during Upper School.

 A gold plaque is awarded to the senior with the highest cumulative academic average in social studies and humanities, including at least one social studies elective, during the four years.